bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 New Project Wizard
 ------------------

-The *New Axon.ivy Project wizard* lets you create a new Axon.ivy project.
+The *New Axon Ivy Project wizard* lets you create a new Axon Ivy project.
 The wizard consists of three pages, of which two are optional.

 On the first page you must specify the settings that are required for